Martin Persson

 Research

 One of the research interests I have is about body image dissatisfaction.
-This can result from disfigurement or the consequence of perceived social pressure to conform to unrealistic and narrow beauty ideals, indiscriminately affects the mental and physical health of a significant and growing proportion of our population.
+This can result from disfigurement or the consequence of perceived social pressure to conform to unrealistic and narrow beauty ideals, indiscriminately affecting the mental and physical health of a significant and growing proportion of our population.
 Those with disfigurement also experience social discrimination that negatively impacts personal aspirations, education and work opportunities.
 As medical advances improve the survival rates of those born with or who acquire a disfigurement, and the demand for cosmetic interventions and psychological support increases, professionals from diverse health and social care areas are increasingly being exposed to the challenges of identifying and addressing the needs of patients burdened by complex and unique psychosocial issues.
 These professionals are perfectly placed to ameliorate these issues but report that they often lack the necessary expertise to help, and therefore, patient access to expert support is inadequate.
 Consequently, I have been involved as the coordinator in many European projects that focus on developing training resources for healthcare professionals, teachers, and other relevant stakeholders to gain the necessary skills to provide better support.

 Collaboration